salmandaher/VLNs_Team_GraviPower/README.md

 ### Main Pulley (Spool)

-This is the central pulley around which the rope winds.
+This is the central pulley which the rope winds around.
 Its radius directly affects the torque experienced in the system, playing a key role in the mechanical advantage and energy efficiency.
 During the project, we designed and tested three main versions of this pulley to optimize performance and durability.

 **STL files:**
 - [Version 1 Pulley STL](https://github.com/salmandaher/VLNs_Team_GraviPower/blob/a61094ec972bfa96dd2c8d812677eebc3b2d72a3/3d%20designs/stls/Pulley%20v1.0-01.stl)